Skip to main content

 How Much Does a Chemical Peel Cost?

-The national average cost* of a chemical peel can range from $192 to $5,174.
-This wide range can be attributed to a number of factors that can impact the price of treatment, including:1
+The national average cost* of a chemical peel can range from $170 to $4,604.
+This wide range can be attributed to several factors that can impact the price of treatment, including:1

 • Chemical peel type